verrazzano/docs/content/en/docs/setup/quickstart.md

 ### Uninstall the example application

-To uninstall the Hello World Helidon example application, follow these steps.
+To uninstall the Hello World Helidon example application, follow these steps:

 1. Delete the Verrazzano application resources.